Hambleton Hall, Rutland: The Astley Coopers

 Evangeline (Eva) Julia Marshall, Walter's sister who inherited the house, was born in Croydon, Surrey in 1854.
 In 1877 she married Clement Astley Cooper who was the son of Sir Astley Cooper, 2nd Baronet.
 He was a retired Captain in the military.
 The couple lived at a large house called "The Lockers" in Hemel Hempstead which was close to Clement's ancestral home.
-In 1899 when Eva inherited Hambleton Hall the couple moved came to live at Hambleton.
+In 1899 when Eva inherited Hambleton Hall the couple moved and came to live at Hambleton.

 Eva Astley Cooper liked to entertain and she invited many young celebrities to the Hall including Noël Coward, Malcolm Sargent, Charles Scott Moncrieff and the painter Philip Streatfeild.
 Coward enjoyed his many visits to Hambleton Hall and wrote about them in his autobiography.
 His feelings about the house are described as follows;

 In 1906, Mrs Astley Cooper's daughter Monica was married in a lavish wedding held at Hambleton Hall.
 Eva died in 1944 and the Hall was put on the market.